zacps/al-stopping-conditions/README.md

 ## Installation

-Necesssary dependencies can be installed with:
+Necessary dependencies can be installed with:

 ```bash
 $ pip install poetry